 - The approximate number of satellites that will be launched in 2030 (15:00)

 Siemens Startups Program

 At Siemens, we understand the struggles of early-stage startups.
 Let us remove the barriers on your startup journey by helping you transform your engineering ideas into real, marketable products with industry-leading software solutions.
 Join the Siemens Startups Program to grow your startup to its full potential.
 Want to get in touch?
-Reach out via our lead form.
+Reach out.